Lifespan psychology, maternal mental health, clinical social work.

 206-409-2931

-Telehealth: I offer telehealth over a secure platform.
+Telehealth: During the Covid-19 pandemic, I offer telehealth over a secure platform.

 The Gottman Bringing Baby Home workshops are now virtual!
-I am taking a break from offering workshops at this time, but feel free to reach out for more information.
+I am taking a break from offering workshops at this time, but predict that I will begin again in Fall, 2021.